laiboonh/react/README.md

 function mapStateToProps(state) {
   //Whatever is returned will show up as props in BookList return {
-    books : state.books
+    //state.books because books is the key defined in reducers/index.js books : state.books
   }
 }